Nou4r/PresentInjector/README.md

  - Allocating kernel memory then exposing it to the game by modify the page bits.
  - Present Pointer Swapping, calling dll main by swapping the present pointer to the dll entry.
  - Driver unloading (unhook) after injection.
- - Discord & Medal present pointers (offset & signatures)
+ - Discord & Medal present pointers (offset & signatures).
+ - Shadow Imports.

 # PresentInjector
 A simple present scene, kernel allocation injector.